 - emergency surgery to get rid of a ruptured appendix

-There are some steps an individual can fancy help alleviate LAP and bloating.
-Two key advances incorporate stopping smoking and evading trigger nourishments .
+There are some steps an individual can fancy to help alleviate LAP and bloating.
+Two key advances incorporate stopping smoking and evading trigger nourishments.

-The following are samples of foods which will cause or contribute to LAP and bloating:
+The following are samples of foods that will cause or contribute to LAP and bloating:

 - certain plant-based foods, like cabbage, lentils, and beans